-Over the next decade we see many potentially large infrastructure assets that will find their way into the GLIS investible opportunity set.
+Over the next decade we see the potential for many significant infrastructure assets to find their way into the GLIS investible opportunity set.
 In China, high government and State Owned Enterprise (SOE) debt levels could see equity raisings from utilities, passenger railways, toll roads as well as further port consolidation.
 A large amount of the Canadian utility sector remains in state government hands with the 2015 IPO of Ontario's Hydro One offering a roadmap to the monetisation of these valuable infrastructure assets.
 The holy grail of new assets for GLIS remains the USA's toll roads, airports and ports which are for the most part firmly entrenched in government ownership.
-However we are seeing some interesting signs in airports with St Louis's Lambert International Airport up for privatisation and the announcement of a \$10 billion PPP upgrade of New York's John F. Kennedy International airport.
+However we are seeing some interesting signs in airports with St Louis Lambert International Airport up for privatisation and the announcement of a \$10 billion PPP upgrade of New York's John F. Kennedy International airport.